Tracer Diagnostics | Overview

 FirstViewTM 3D interactive viewer

-Combine oil and formation-water tracers to locate the source of interwell communication and to determine whether frac hits are propped communication, hydraulic communication, or only pressure.
-Radioisotope tracers are also useful for detecting communication.
+Use oil tracers water tracers to locate the source of inter-well communication to help optimize well spacing.
+Also determine whether frac hits are propped communication, hydraulic communication, or only pressure.

 Verify stage contributions

-Use oil, formation-water, and natural-gas tracers to verify which stages are contributing to production.
+Stage-specific chemical tracers verify which stages are contributing to production.

 Calculate cluster efficiency

-Radioactive tracers placed with the proppant are logged with gamma tools to show exactly which clusters accepted Proppant.
+Radioactive tracers are placed with the proppant.
+Poststimulation logging with gamma tools shows exactly which clusters accepted proppant.

 Locate wellbore obstructions

-Stage-specific tracers reveal which stages are below and which are above a wellbore blockage.
+Stage-specific tracers clearly reveal which stages are below and which are above a wellbore blockage.

 Use water or gas tracers to define field connectivity by mapping the movement of injected water or gas to production wells.

-Patented slow-release OST® oil-soluble tracers are deployed as particulates that embed in propped fractures, enabling longer term oil production evaluation compared to conventional liquid tracers.
-We have 38 unique oil tracers.
+Patented slow-release OST® oil tracers are deployed as particulates that embed in propped fractures, enabling longer term oil production evaluation compared to conventional liquid tracers.
+Particulate tracers also eliminate false positives that occur when using liquid-form oil tracers.

-Patented slow-release WST® particulate water-soluble tracers embed in propped fractures for extended produced-water diagnostics.
-We have more than 36 unique formation-water tracers.
+Patented slow-release WST® particulate water tracers embed in propped fractures for extended formation-water diagnostics.

-Natural-gas tracers are deployed with proppant deep into the formation, where they partition into the gas phase.
+NANO® natural-gas tracers are deployed with proppant deep into the formation, where they partition into the gas phase.
 The inert chemicals are not naturally occurring and can be detected at extremely low concentration levels.
-We have 17 unique natural-gas tracers.